File system sharing (osxfs)Estimated reading time: 15 minutes

 should work as expected.
 If a macOS path is not shared and does not exist in the

-VM, an attempt to bind mount it will fail rather than create it in the VM.
+VM, an attempt to bind mount it fails rather than create it in the VM.
 Paths

 that already exist in the VM and contain files are reserved by Docker and cannot